-Thunder rolled across the sable skies—deep, almost warm in its rumble, like a promise to settle the fire with rain.
+Thunder rolled across sable skies—deep, almost warm in its rumble, like a promise to settle the fire with rain.

 Toothless cared nothing for the flames dotting the sea and land.
 He did not care about how many human lives were lost or how many dragons perished in the explosion.
-For one detached moment, Toothless could feel nothing but pain; he only knew that his body hurt, his head hurt, and his tail hurt.
+For a single, detached moment, Toothless could feel nothing but pain; he only knew that his body hurt, his head hurt, and his tail hurt.

 Another sensation prickled to life.
 Wetness lapped at his belly and legs, and Toothless was reminded of the harsh landing against rock imbedded shores—a landing that left him stunned and dazed in shallow waters